 - I live in England and what I have found through 4 years of blogging is that dairy products differ between countries, especially mascarpone cheese.
 Ours comes from Italy and made with no stabilisers and is higher in fat, so for best results buy the highest quality ingredients you can afford.

 - Also the fat content of double cream in England is 48%, which is responsible for the firmness of the truffle layer.
-What helps with making the truffle layer smooth and not grainy is mixing mascarpone in the cream and chocolate mixture right before it completely cools.
+Mix the mascarpone in after the chocolate and cream mixture cools.

 - The chocolate has to be measured by weight.
 12 oz equals 3 1/2 chocolate bars, avoid chocolate chips.